Kitware/SMQTK-Relevancy/docs/release_notes/pending_release.rst

 Updates / New Features
 ----------------------

+CI

+* Add workflow to inherit the smqtk-core publish workflow.

 Dependencies

 * Remove the direct package dependency on Pillow as it is not directly utilized